-All homework will be sent home and posted in the year group section of the eschools with a clear date when the homework should be returned.
+All homework will be sent home with a clear date when the homework should be returned.
 There may also be useful educational links and guidelines for parents to support children in their tasks.

 Children will be expected to hand in homework on time unless there is an acceptable reason why they are unable to do so.
 Homework will then be acknowledged in a number of ways: for example, through marking, discussion with the class, sharing work with others, celebrating with certificates or creating displays.